MultiQC/MultiQC/docs/modules.md

 supplied, these will be guessed from the data keys.
 See the bismark module plots for an example of this in action.

+### Interactive / Flat image plots
+Note that the `self.plot_bargraph()` function can generate both interactive JavaScript (HighCharts) powered report plots _and_ flat image plots made using MatPlotLib.
+This choice is made within the function based on config variables such as number of dataseries and command line flags.

+Note that both plot types should come out looking pretty much identical.
+If you spot something that's missing in the flat image plots, let me know.

 ## Step 8 - Plotting line graphs
 This base function works much like the above, but for two-dimensional